 Note that this neither assumes that $T$ is Markov nor that the dilation is weak.
-However, since in these notes we are exclusively interested in weak dilations, and in order to avoid constructs such as \it{strong weak dilations}, as a \bf{convention}, we always shall understand (in these notes) by a strong dilation a strong dilation that is also a weak dilation.
+However, since in these notes we are exclusively interested in weak dilations, and in order to avoid constructs such as \it{strong weak dilations}, as a \bf{convention} , we always shall understand (in these notes) by a strong dilation a strong dilation that is also a weak dilation.

-\brem Strong dilations in that sense (being also weak dilations) are those that occurred in larger parts of the literature, in particular, in multivariate operator theory where non-Markov semigroups do play a role.
+\brem Strong dilations in that sense (being also weak) are those that occurred in larger parts of the literature, especially, in multivariate operator theory where non-Markov semigroups do play a role.
 They also have occurred under the name of \it{\nbd{E}dilations}; we avoid that name.

-For Markov semigroups there is no difference.
+Markov dilations are strong.
 But since we are interested also in applications to multivariate operator theory, we have to distinguish carefully between strong and weak dilations.
-In Section \ref{EXwnsSEC} (and, further, in Subsection \ref{EXBexSEC}\ref{KrowSSEC}, we discuss examples of weak dilations that are not strong, coming from classical dilation theory of operators.
+In Section \ref{EXwnsSEC} (and, further, in Subsection \ref{EXBexSEC}\ref{KrowSSEC}), we discuss examples of weak dilations that are not strong, coming from classical dilation theory of operators.
 Example \ref{E0weakex} below, is an important appetizer. \erem